JingqiZhu/BlendTrtWaning/README.md

 This repository contains the data and code used to generate the results for the paper: **Flexible Survival Extrapolation with Blended Hazards: Accounting for Treatment Effect Waning in Health Technology Assessment**.

-This work demonstrates the blended hazard method as a flexible way to account for treatment effect waning while incorporating external evidence in survival extrapolation.
+This work presents the blended hazard method as a flexible way to account for treatment effect waning while incorporating external evidence in survival extrapolation.
+NICE TA366 is used as a demonstrating case study.

 ![base_case_surv_compare](figures/base%20case/survplot_comparison_24_60_5_5.png)